 Strong job prospects, low costs, and lots of entertainment options are excellent reasons to go to school in Cincinnati.
 Ohio is home to a wide range of industries, with plenty of economic activity centering around the Queen City itself.
 Check out each of these three key factors to learn more about how Cincinnati schools can help you create the future you want.

 1. Lots of Job Opportunities

 Your vocational training can prepare you to find a good job in Cincinnati, especially since the number of jobs is expected to increase.
-Between 2014 and 2024, the Cincinnati area is projected to see job growth of 5.7 percent.
-That translates to 48,480 new jobs for Cincinnati residents.2
+According to the Ohio Department of Job and Family Services, between 2014 and 2024, the Cincinnati area is projected to see job growth of 5.7 percent.
+That translates to 48,480 new jobs for Cincinnati residents.

 So, where will these jobs be?
 Check out these growing industries:

 Cincinnati's healthcare facilities are looking for qualified workers.
 The largest employer in the Cincinnati region is the University of Cincinnati Academic Health Center, which is just one example of a large facility looking for grads with the right skills.

 Completing a healthcare training program can help you meet the anticipated demand for more workers.
 In fact, the Department of Job and Family Services notes that healthcare practitioners and those in health-related technical occupations are expected to benefit from job growth of 15.8 percent during the period between 2014 and 2024.
 Jobs for licensed practical nurses will see particularly strong growth, with job openings expected to increase 18.3 percent over that same period.
 Pharmacy technicians will also see lots of openings, with a predicted 9.6-percent increase.